-The BeBox includes a TrueType font renderer, which displays TrueType-format fonts on the screen at virtually any size.
+The BeOS includes a TrueType font renderer, which displays TrueType-format fonts on the screen at virtually any size.
 A small set of TrueType fonts is included with the BeOS.
 They're stored in the /system/fonts/ttfonts folder.
-Two bitmap fonts used by the Be software, Emily and Erich, are stored in the /system/fonts/system_fonts folder.
+Two bitmap fonts used by the Be software, Emily and Erich, are stored in the /system/fonts/system\fonts folder.
 (A third bitmap font, Kate, is built into the system software.)

-You can purchase additional TrueType fonts in PC (not Macintosh) format and install them on the BeBox, so they're available in applications that work with fonts, such as Edit and FontDemo.
-A few kinds of TrueType fonts don't work on the BeBox, but most do.
+You can purchase additional TrueType fonts in PC (not Macintosh) format and add them to the BeOS, so they're available in applications that work with fonts, such as Edit and FontDemo.
+A few kinds of TrueType fonts don't work with the BeOS, but most do.

-1 Copy the TrueType fonts you want to onto a Macintosh, UNIX, Windows, or DOS computer's disk.
+1 Copy the TrueType fonts you want to add onto a Macintosh, UNIX, Windows, or DOS computer's disk.

 If you're using a recent version of the Macintosh operating system, you can just insert the disk the font came on in the floppy disk drive and copy the fonts you want onto your hard disk.
-For more information, see the Macintosh User's Guide or on-line help.
+For more information, see the Macintosh User's Guide or online help.

-2 Use ftp to copy the fonts to the BeBox.
+2 Use ftp to copy the fonts to the BeOS.

-If you don't have a network set up, you can also use tar to copy the fonts to the BeBox using a floppy disk.
+If you don't have a network set up, you can also use tar to copy the fonts to the BeOS using a floppy disk.
 For more information about ftp and tar, see Appendix B, "Transferring Files to and from the BeOS."

-- 3 Move the fonts to the /system/fonts/ttfonts folder on the BeBox. - 4 Make sure the fonts have the .ttf extension (uppercase letters don't work). - 5 Restart the BeBox.
+- 3 Move the fonts to the /system/fonts/ttfonts folder on the BeOS hard disk. - 4 Make sure the fonts have the .ttf extension (uppercase letters don't work). - 5 Restart the BeOS.